ggobi/ggally/revdep/README.md

   ...
 Quitting from lines 187-195 (Multivariate-normal-copula.Rmd)
 Error: processing vignette 'Multivariate-normal-copula.Rmd' failed with diagnostics:
-Each variable must be a 1d atomic vector or list.
+'xAxisLabels' can only be a character vector or NULL Execution halted
-Problem variables: 'Var2'
-Execution halted

 ```